 Comments keep your page alive and let it show up in people’s timelines, giving you extra exposure.
 To create a discussion on your page, do as Amazon does: this brand successfully engages its followers with interesting and thought-provoking questions.

 Lesson 5.
 Make your followers laugh, like McDonald’s does.

 Serious, insightful posts are great, but we all appreciate a good laugh from time to time.
 Entertaining content also gets share more often, so it’s a good opportunity to get more visibility.
 McDonald’s is using this technique well: their series of funny commercials are surely one of the reasons why even more people are lovin’ it.

 Lesson 6.
 Use global languages, like Google does.

-Sure, Google is a brand that gets instantly recognized and attracts millions of followers with its name alone.
-But a smart move it makes on Facebook is using various languages to post its status updates.
+Sure, Google is a brand that gets instantly recognize and attracts millions of followers with its name alone.
+A smart move it makes on Facebook is using various languages to post its status updates.
 This global approach is sure to have won the brand a few extra millions of followers.

 You don’t have to be a Fortune 500 company to thrive in Facebook marketing.
 Just pick up smart tricks from the big players, and you’ll see how your efforts help your page grow.